Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 12. Banana Republics Part 1.

 Musical Section.

 During our closing bonus season V, we will return to the symphonic, philharmonic, or chamber orchestra compositions.
 Today, we have selected the Iberoamerican Youth Orchestra.
-This is the second part of the Concert performed in 2019, in México.
-The Centro Cultural Mexiquense Bicentenario (CCMB) hosted the Orquesta Centroamericana y del Caribe (OJCA) during the Dual Year Germany-México for the occasion of the 50 years Goethe Institute celebration.
+This is the second part of a Concert performed in 2019, in México.
+The Centro Cultural Mexiquense Bicentenario (CCMB) hosted the Orquesta Centroamericana y del Caribe (OJCA) during the Dual Year Germany-México for the occasion of the 50-year Goethe Institute celebration.

 Thank you for reading http://www.eleonoraescalantestrategy.com.
 It is a privilege to learn.
 Blessings.